Donnellyd/EasyUARVisa/replit.md

 # Overview

-EasyUAEVisa is a static web application that serves as a UAE visa application portal.
-The application provides a complete user interface for visa applications, status tracking, and information display.
-It's designed as a frontend-only solution with client-side functionality for form handling, validation, and demo data presentation.
+UAE VISA is a Flask-based web application serving as the official UAE visa application portal.
+The application provides a complete user interface for visa applications, status tracking, and information display with a beautiful, professional design featuring UAE national colors.

 # User Preferences